 Anti Virus Drawbacks

-Security threats have been the bane of Windows users.
-Ever since computers were connected to the internet, hackers have taken advantage of the worldwide network to launch attacks with virtually no fear of repercussions.
+Security threats have long been the bane of Windows users.
+Ever since computers were connected to the internet, hackers have taken advantage of the easy anonymity and jurisdictional inertia that is inherent to world wide network.
+It is relatively easy to launch attacks with virtually no fear of repercussions.

 Given the problems with running antivirus, and its limited efficacy, prevention is by far the best cure when it comes to security.